MateuszKubuszok/SBTScalaMultiproject2.g8/README.md

  * `organization` - organization name used in Maven/Ivy artefact naming,
  * `package` - name of a root package that each module will be a subpackage of.

+After that `cd` into created project and `git init` it.

+Optionally, you might run `scripts/start-tmux.sh` now.

 ## Customization

-Start with changing module namespace to your own both inside Scala files as well as in `project/Settings.scala`.
 Make sure to update initial command if you want to run `console` task of SBT.

-Update organization name and version number.
+Update `version.sbt` for snapshots/development version with git-hashed in them (remember about `reload` before running `assembly`).

 Within `build.sbt` use existing modules as basis how to use small DSL for applying common settings: